zero-mstd/mav-z/README.md

 # Mastodon Archive Viewer (based on the modified version by slshyn 11/09/2020)
 A html script to take a mastodon archive and convert it into a human-readable webpage for viewing.
+The branch "exhibition" is for my season's toots exhibition.

 # Features:
 ## original